reaver-flomesh/fsm-docs/content/en/demos/security/cert-manager_integration.md

     Create the namespace where FSM will be installed.

     ```bash
-    export fsm_namespace=fsm-system # Replace fsm-system with the namespace where FSM is installed
+    export FSM_NAMESPACE=fsm-system # Replace fsm-system with the namespace where FSM is installed
-    kubectl create namespace "$fsm_namespace"
+    kubectl create namespace "$FSM_NAMESPACE"
     ```

     Next, we use a `SelfSigned` issuer to bootstrap a custom root certificate.
 This will create a `SelfSigned` issuer, issue a root certificate, and use that root as a `CA` issuer for certificates issued to workloads within the mesh.